nomemory/andreinc-site/_drafts/2023-07-02-painting-with-circles.md

 $$e^{i\pi}+1=0$$

-With this simple mathematical *magic formula* we've just linked the circle (through the *irrational* number $$\pi$$ and it's associated trigonometric functions) with the imaginary ($$i$$) and with Euler's number $$e$$.
-And remember, we are speaking of numbers that are *irrational*, *transcendental* and *purely imaginary*.
-Somehow, mathematics works in areas that are not necessarily *rational* or *real* in a material sense, but are true...
+With this simple mathematical *magic formula* we've just linked the circle (through the *irrational* number $$\pi$$ and it's associated trigonometric functions) with the imaginary ($$i$$) and with Euler's transcendental number $$e$$.
+Somehow, mathematics works in areas that are not necessarily *rational* or *real* in a material sense but are... ontological.

 > Another bold statement: Some would say that $$\pi$$ and $$e$$ don't care about the geometry of the circles, their connection comes from a *higher* more abstract place, [check this answer on quora](https://affinemess.quora.com/What-is-math-pi-math-and-while-were-at-it-whats-math-e-math?__snids__=1596646755&__nsrc__=2).

 > I know I am comparing apples with oranges, but sometimes it hurts me to see $$e=m*c^{2}$$ more prevalent in pop-culture than $$e^{i\pi}=-1$$.

-For nostalgic reasons, we can also demonstrate Euler's formula through a more standard approach, using Maclaurin series (a special case of the [Taylor series](https://en.wikipedia.org/wiki/Taylor_series)).
-Honestly speaking, this is not exactly a necesary step for the purpose of this article, but nevertheles it's interesting to see that there are *numerical* ways of demonostrating something that starts visually.
+For nostalgic reasons, we can also demonstrate Euler's formula through a more standard approach, using the Maclaurin series (a particular case of the [Taylor series](https://en.wikipedia.org/wiki/Taylor_series)).
+This is not exactly a necessary step for this article, but it's interesting to see that there are *numerical* in which we can demonstrate something that comes intuitively.

-The *Maclaurin series* is a clever way to represent a function as an infinite sums of terms.
-It's particular useful in mathematics to approximate various functions.
-Just like the Fourier series we will speak about shortly, the idea of expressing a function as an infinite sum of "well behaved" terms is very important in mathematics.
-It takes from us the burden of dealing with all kind of *complexities* by compromising on the accuracy of our aproximation.
+The *Maclaurin series* is a clever way to represent a function as an infinite sum of terms.
+It's instrumental in mathematics to approximate various functions.
+Expressing a function as an infinite sum of "well-behaved" terms is crucial in mathematics.
+It takes from us the burden of dealing with all kinds of *complexities*, to dealing with "nicer" terms that we can compromise on their numbers.

-In it's general form, the Maclaurin series, for a function $$f(x)$$ looks like:
+In its general form, the Maclaurin series, for a function $$f(x)$$ is:

 $$f(x)=\sum_{n=0}^{\infty}\frac{\frac{d^n}{dx^n}f(0)}{n!}x^n$$